helpbuttons/hb-docs/docs/English/3buildCommunity.md

 ### Lead by example

 - **Use the tool yourself**.
 Post real buttons.
 Respond to others.
 If you believe in the principles, embody them — it shows others what participation looks like and why it matters.
-- Admins who are active participants create much more active networks than admins who only configure and moderate.
+- Coordinators who are active participants create much more active networks than coordinators who only configure and moderate.

 ### Distribute responsibility

-- **Add more administrators early**.
+- **Add more coordinators early**.
 Shared responsibility reduces burnout and increases the number of people who feel ownership of the network.
-- Each new admin you bring in also brings their own social network and trust relationships.
+- Each new coordinator you bring in also brings their own social network and trust relationships.
 - Co-moderation also signals to members that the community isn't dependent on a single person.

 ### Connect to existing networks